Updated September 2019

 Cultivation and Distribution of Cannabis in Rhode Island

 The cultivation of cannabis for personal or medical purposes is still a serious crime in Pennsylvania.
 Growing just 1 or 2 plants is a misdemeanor that can warrant a jail sentence of 6 months to 2 years and fines of $500 to $2000.

 In July 2016, Gov. Raimondo signed House Bill 8232, which legalized the production and processing of industrial hemp for commercial purposes in the state.
-The bill was to initially apply only to state-licensed representatives of the Narragansett Indian Tribe, but was amended to apply to everybody.
+The bill was to initially only applyto state-licensed representatives of the Narragansett Indian Tribe, but was eventually amended to apply to all Rhode Island residents.
 The bill went into effect January 1, 2017.

 DISCLAIMER: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.